esentri/domainlifecycles/getting-started/english/guides/configuration_en.md

 # Configuration

-DLC offers many possibilities for individualization and configuration, but some have to be made before the full range of functions can be guaranteed.
+DLC offers many options for individualization and configuration.
+Some specific configurations are mandatory to make the full range of functions available.
 Below you can see all configurations (or Spring beans) that are required for the basic DLC functions.
 All beans are sorted according to the respective DLC feature to which they belong.
 The guide to the [Features](features_en.md) goes into more detail in many places and refers back to some of them.